NicoleRL25/cincy_employee_analysis/README.md

 women are in senior level Official positions at the same rate as men

 I also took interest in the [racial demographics of Cincinnati's municipal workforce](https://github.com/NicoleRL25/cincy_employee_analysis/blob/main/code/racial_demographics_cincinnati_municipal_workforce.ipynb).
 Like many cities, Cincinnati has become more racially and ethnically diverse in recent years.
-I perform chi-square testing to decide if: the racial composition of the workforce is a reflection of the community at large there is an association between someone’s race and the type of job that they hold.
+I perform chi-square testing to decide if: the racial composition of the workforce is a reflection of the community at large and if there is an association between someone’s race and the type of job that they hold.

 ### Limitations